City at center of China’s virus outbreak gradually revives

 “I’m so excited, I want to cry,” said a woman on the Chuhe Hanjie pedestrian mall who would give only the English name Kat.
 She said she was a teacher in the eastern city of Nanjing visiting her family in Wuhan when the government locked down the city in late January to stem the spread of the coronavirus.

-Some 70% to 80% of shops were open Monday but many imposed limits on how many people could enter.
+Some 70% to 80% of shops on the mall were open but many imposed limits on how many people could enter.
 Shopkeepers set up dispensers for hand sanitizer and checked customers for signs of fever.

 Wuhan’s bus and subway service has resumed, easing curbs that cut most access to the city of 11 million people on Jan.
 23 as China fought the coronavirus.
 The train station reopened Saturday, bringing thousands of people to what is the manufacturing and transportation hub of central China.